 The energy consumption of an electric boiler is very difficult to determine exactly.
 This is mainly due to the fact that many factors come into play.
 Most of them are related to the characteristics of the appliance itself, as you will see below:

 - Capacity.
-Obviously, the larger the capacity of the water tank of the boiler, the more energy the heating elements require to reach the desired temperature.
+Obviously, the larger the water tank capacity of the water heater, the more energy the heating elements will need to reach the desired temperature.
 Currently, almost all models on the market range from 50 to 200 liters.
-The choice will depend on the number of people living at home.
+The choice will depend on the number of people living in the household.

 - Tank insulation.
-Depending on the materials from which it is made, the heater will preserve the temperature of the water stored inside better or worse.
+Depending on the materials used in its construction, the water heater will be more or less effective at maintaining the temperature of the water stored inside it.

 - Type of resistance.
 There are two types.
-Armored electric heaters are in direct contact with water and therefore heat it faster.
-However, they are very sensitive to limescale and have a relatively short service life.
-On the other hand, sheathed ceramic electric heaters are less sensitive to this element, but require more effort to increase the temperature.
+Shielded heating elements come into direct contact with the water and therefore heat it up faster.
+However, they are very sensitive to limescale and have a relatively short lifespan.
+In contrast, ceramic-sheathed heating elements are less sensitive to limescale, but require more energy to raise the temperature.

 Now, how do you calculate the energy consumption of an electric boiler?
 To do this, it is essential that you take a look at the technical data sheet of the device in search of two pieces of information: the power in kW (if it appears in watts, you only have to divide the figure by 1000) and the time in hours.
 Then multiply both figures and you will have the result in kWh.